-- Have a skin rash or any bone problems.
+- a skin rash or any bone problems

-- Have a history of seizures, exhaustion, depression or other nervous system problems.
+- a history of seizures, exhaustion, depression or other nervous system problems

-- Have or have had stomach or intestinal problems including ulcers or bleeding.
+- stomach or intestinal problems including ulcers or bleeding

-If you or your child have not told your doctor about any of the above, tell him/her before you or your child starts taking Cystagon capsules.
+If you have not told your doctor about any of the above, tell them before you start taking CYSTAGON.

 Taking other medicines

-Tell your doctor or pharmacist if you or your child is taking electrolyte replacement supplement.
+Tell your doctor or pharmacist if you are taking an electrolyte replacement supplement.